Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 For 2016 we dug out the ol' college sweatshirt, the foam fingers and had a great time with all of our favorite sports and teams!
 The mascot, the Cardinal, hung out with us for some wild, wacky sporting good fun.

-2017 was a year full of various challenges, along with bringing on three new members of our planning team, multiple changes were made on the event grounds, including the location of our beloved "Area 51".
+2017 was a year full of various challenges, along with bringing on two new members of our planning team, multiple changes were made on the event grounds, including the location of our beloved "Area 51".
 Everything worked well in the end as the Force was with us.
 Our time-traveling Penguin joined us for a sci-fi theme.

 The Planning Team

 Midwest Geobash is a labor of love for us.
-Every year we spend countless hours planning to ensure that MWGB is a fun event for everyone, and honestly sometimes we wonder why we keep doing this without getting paid :) We love the community of attendees and every year the event feels like a family reunion.
+Every year we spend countless hours planning to ensure that MWGB is a fun event for everyone, and honestly sometimes we wonder why we keep doing this without getting paid.
+We love the community of attendees and every year the event feels like a family reunion.
 Here's a quick introduction:

 The Best Volunteers You Could Ask For

 The following people also contribute a huge amount to making the event a success:

 Fred (Treasure Hunting Family) - Fred and his big flask have taken on the duties of leading our Area 51 fire crew.
 Respect the flask!